 How to Choose a Beginner Classical Guitar for Kids

-There are 4 basic sizes (with a few variations)1/4 size, ½ size, ¾ size and 4/4 (full) size.
-While a child can generally learn on a model that is larger than recommended, it is much easier for a young child to get his or her hands around the appropriate sized guitar.
+There are four basic sizes (with a few variations)1/4 size, ½ size, ¾ size, and 4/4 (full) size.
+While a child can generally learn on a model that is larger than recommended, it is much easier for a young child to get his or her hands around the appropriately sized guitar.

 As a general guide

 For a small child, (ages 3 to 6) look for a 1/2 size, or even a ukulele.

 For a medium-sized kid (ages 7 to 12), look for a 3/4 size.

 And for a teen (12 and up) or an adult, a full-size is probably the best choice.

 When you are selecting an instrument, you will want your child’s right arm and shoulder to fit comfortably around the body, while the left hand should be able to reach to the end of the neck.